frePPLe/frepple/doc/user-interface/getting-around/exporting-data.rst

    :alt: Exporting data

 * At this point, you have the choice to either load your data or most likely transform your data to select which columns to display, in which order and possibly add calculated columns.
-Note that all the columns of the view are available before transformation so exporting your data using the data source url will differ from the columns selection you have on frePPLe.
+Note that all the columns of the view are available before transformation and all crosses also in case of a pivot report (reports where time bucket is a column such as inventory or capacity reports) so exporting your data using the data source url will differ from the columns selection you have on frePPLe.
 Once transformed, you can then load your data.

 * The magic happens when the report you have exported using the data source url is modified in frePPLe, you have the possibility in Excel to